shopware/shopware/src/Docs/platform/5-orm/2-types.md

 1. `$propertyName` is the name used in your struct and used to search, write and work.
 2. `$referenceClass` is the related definition class reference
-3. `$referenceField` is the foreign key field the the related definition
+3. `$referenceField` is the foreign key field the related definition
-4. `$loadInBasic` indicates if the relation should be loaded when the entity is read.
+4. `$loadInBasic` indicates if the relationship should be loaded when the entity is read.

 **Heads up!** It is strongly recommended to set `$loadInBasic` to `false` as a further query would be required to fetch the data.